Arti2189/quinstreet-app/README.md

 # QuinStreet Application Project

-This project is a React application built with TypeScript and Vite that handles form submissions and displays advertorial content for QuinStreet.
-It is part of a dual implementation approach, with this being the Vite version.
+This project is a React application built with TypeScript and Vite that handles form submissions, displays advertorial content for QuinStreet and shows background color transition every 5 secs.

 ## 📋 Project Overview